One of the questions I get all the time as a car accident lawyer is: “Can someone else drive my car and be covered on my insurance?”

 - Joyriding: No-Fault benefits are not available if someone else drives your car “willingly” even though he or she knew or should have known your car “was taken unlawfully.”
 (MCL 500.3113(a))

-- Driver is from out-of-state: If someone else drives your car and that driver is from out-of-state, then Michigan No-Fault benefits are not available unless he or she “owned a motor vehicle that was registered and insured in this state.”
+- Driver is from out-of-state: If someone else drives your car and that person is from out-of-state, then Michigan No-Fault benefits are not available unless he or she “owned a motor vehicle that was registered and insured in this state.”
 (MCL 500.3113(c))

 In order to win a car accident injury lawsuit and be able to recover money compensation for his or her injuries, he or she will have to prove that he or she suffered a “serious impairment of body function,” which is the No-Fault law’s threshold requirement for tort liability lawsuits seeking “noneconomic loss” damages.
 (MCL 500.3135(1), (3)(b) and (5))